abhiips07/My-Quick-Rev-Notes/SQL/README.md

 # Important Points
 - SQL keywords are NOT case sensitive: `select` is the same as `SELECT`
-- Column name with space are surrounded with square brackets [Contact Person]
+- Column heading name with space are surrounded with square brackets [Contact Person]
 - SQL requires single quotes around text values (most database systems will also allow double quotes).
 However, numeric fields should not be enclosed in quotes
 - We will have to use the `IS NULL` and `IS NOT NULL` operators for null comparison
 - Input DATE as `#07/01/1996#` or `'1996-07-01'`